tillt/ChapterForge/README.md

 ```

 If you have parsed `ilst` metadata, pass it via the optional `ilst_payload` parameter on `write_mp4` to force reuse.
 Leaving `meta` empty will reuse the source `ilst` when available.

-## Notes

-Project is written in C++ for harnessing its templating - well, that is what I assumed I would need - turns out I did not.
-There is a single template used - totally avoidable if needed.
-If your compiler errors and tells you that `std::optional` was not existing, you need to make sure you are using a compiler (ie clang or gcc) from 2016 or later with a std::lib support enabled to 2017 or later.

 ## Disclaimer